 What is pre-emergent and how does it work?

-What is the proper way to use pre-emergent?
+What is the proper way to use it?

 Instead of fighting weeds year after year investing in pre-emergent solutions you don’t know how to use, reach out to AWP Services!
 Trust the professionals and see real results!